selbitschka/zfs-backup/README.md

 ```
 ## Planned features
 * Recursive backups (implemented but not tested yet)
-* Pre-/Post-Executions to lock databases or to others
-* Conditional execution to skip backup in some situation, target not available, no wifi connection etc.

 ## Bugs and feature requests
 Please feel free to [open a GitHub issue](https://github.com/selbitschka/zfs-backup/issues/new) for feature requests and bugs.